 Our accreditation shows employers that students graduating from our course have the levels of knowledge and skills they need.

-You may wish to further your research by applying for a PhD with the School of Architecture and Design or expand your knowledge with our other postgraduate degrees available, such as Conservation of the Historic Environment or Zero Carbon Architecture and Retrofit Design.
+You may wish to further your research by applying for a PhD with the School of Architecture and Design or expand your knowledge with our other postgraduate degrees available, such as Conservation of the Historic Environment, MA Interior Architecture and Design or MA Design Management.

 Each studio has a UK and European study site.
-Final year students visit the European site to either explore it as a condition and to bring back ideas from the visit, or they take it as the context for their thesis projects.
-Sites have included Reykjavik, Florence, Paris, Rotterdam, Milan, Istanbul and Vienna.
+Final year students visit the European site to either explore is as a condition and to bring back ideas from the visit, or they take it as a context for their thesis projects.
+Sites have included Reykjavik, Florence, Paris, Rotterdam, Milan, Istanbul, Vienna, Barcelona, Berlin, Gibraltar, Venice and Madrid.

-The popular Birmingham School of Architecture and Design New York trip has been running for over 30 years.
+The popular Birmingham School of Architecture and Design New York Trip has been running for over 33 years.
 Sponsored by Ibstock Brick, the trip visits a number of significant sites across Manhattan, with highlights including:

 You'll be able to produce complex design proposals showing understanding of current architectural issues.
 You'll also have sound knowledge of procurement, building production and legislation.